davidstutz/bootstrap-multiselect/README.md

 **Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly, see compatibility below.

-For Knockout JS integration see some examples [here](http://davidstutz.github.io/bootstrap-multiselect/knockout-examples.html).

 ## Compatibility

 Due to the changes with JQuery 2.x the plugin will not work in IE 6,7 and 8 when using the new JQuery version.
 So if compatibility for these browsers is needed simply switch to the 1.x version of JQuery.
 The demo page is running using JQuery 2.